 Paul Bakker, Peterborough Technical Communication (UK) who has taught such courses for many years at both Eindhoven and Twente.

 Course materials will be provided before and during the training.

 PhD-candidates (2nd, 3rd or 4th year) and other academics who are writing papers, reports or proposals.

-For first year PhD's there is an Academic Publishing bootcamp in November (3,5 days, 1,5 ECTS).
+For first year PhD's there is an Academic Publishing bootcamp in October-November (3,5 days, 1,5 ECTS).

 You learn how to write high-quality scientific papers and reports, with an emphasis not just on language, but also on how best to structure your documents.
 This course is particularly beneficial for the target group identified above, but may also be helpful to those who already have experience of writing papers and reports, but would like to improve their skills.

 • developing arguments